google-parfait/tensorflow-federated/docs/tff_for_research.md

+# Using TFF for Federated Learning Research

 <!-- Note that some section headings are used as deep links into the document.
      If you update those section headings, please make sure you also update any links to the section. -->

-# Using TFF for Federated Learning Research

-**Note: This page is currently being populated**

 ## Overview